Differential Walk on Spheres: Conclusion and Future Work

 \paragraph{Parameterized Robin boundaries} We discussed in \cref{sec:diffwost} how WoSt \citep{WoSt, WoStRobin} can be used, in a limited capacity, to optimize the Dirichlet boundary in a mixed Dirichlet-Robin BVP.
-Optimizing parameterized Robin boundaries $\boundaryNeumann\paren{\param}$ is likewise possible by evaluating a corresponding coupled Dirichlet-Robin BVP \citep[Page 230, Eq 5.79]{henrot2018shape}.
-In this case, coupling occurs via a \diffbvp{} Robin boundary condition evaluated at each step of the \diffbvp{} WoSt estimator.
-However unlike \cref{eqn:mixed_bvp_deriv}, this boundary condition involves evaluating second-order derivatives that can lead to high variance---lowering noise of such derivatives is necessary to make this approach practical.
+Optimizing parameterized Robin boundaries $\boundaryNeumann\paren{\param}$ is likewise possible by evaluating a corresponding nested Dirichlet-Robin BVP \citep[Page 230, Eq 5.79]{henrot2018shape}.
+In this case, nesting occurs via a \diffbvp{} Robin boundary condition evaluated at each step of the \diffbvp{} WoSt estimator.
+However unlike \cref{eqn:mixed_bvp_deriv}, this boundary condition involves evaluating second-order spatial gradients that can lead to high variance---lowering noise of such gradients is necessary to make this approach practical.

 \paragraph{Open boundaries} In \cref{sec:optimization} we restricted our discussion to closed boundaries, and this restriction is a current limitation of our method.
 The reason for this restriction is that, when working with an open boundary, the \diffbvp{} BVP will include a boundary condition with a Dirac delta term on the boundary perimeter.
 WoS cannot importance sample such localized boundary conditions, and thus this limitation also constrains \diffbvp{} WoS.
 This limitation could be overcome by using alternative bidirectional solvers \citep{qi2022bidirectional,WoStRobin} that simulate \emph{reverse} random walks starting from the boundary.
-Support for open boundaries should be possible by simply using reverse \diffbvp{} walks with our method.
+Support for open boundaries should be possible by using reverse \diffbvp{} walks with our method.

 \paragraph{Variance reduction} More generally, any improvement in estimation quality to the underlying WoS estimator should translate directly to \diffbvp{} WoS---this includes recently developed variance reduction strategies for WoS \citep{qi2022bidirectional,BVC,bakbouk2023mean,li2023neural} we did not consider in this paper for simplicity.
 Specific to geometric optimization, it is also worthwhile investigating how to reuse derivative estimates with similar values across successive iterations in an optimization to improve efficiency; such strategies have found success in differentiable Monte Carlo rendering, in the form of recursive control variates~\citep{Nicolet:2023:CV} and reservoir-based temporal importance resampling~\citep{Chang:2023:ReSTIRDiffRender}.
 Finally, we should improve upon the basic finite difference scheme we use in \cref{sec:diffwos} to lower both the variance and bias in our normal derivative estimates---the alternative normal derivative estimator developed by \citet{Yu:2024:DiffPoisson} applies directly to our method as well.